polkadot-js/docs/docs/substrate/extrinsics.md

   - `core`: The core to which the expired renewal refers.

   - `when`: The timeslice to which the expired renewal refers.
 This must have passed.

+### enableAutoRenew(core: `u16`, task: `u32`, workload_end_hint: `Option<u32>`)
+- **interface**: `api.tx.broker.enableAutoRenew`
+- **summary**:    Extrinsic for enabling auto renewal.

+   Callable by the sovereign account of the task on the specified core.
+This account  will be charged at the start of every bulk period for renewing core time.

+   - `origin`: Must be the sovereign account of the task

+  - `core`: The core to which the task to be renewed is currently assigned.

+  - `task`: The task for which we want to enable auto renewal.

+  - `workload_end_hint`: should be used when enabling auto-renewal for a core that is not expiring in the upcoming bulk period (e.g., due to holding a lease) since it would be  inefficient to look up when the core expires to schedule the next renewal.

 ### interlace(region_id: `PalletBrokerRegionId`, pivot: `PalletBrokerCoreMask`)
 - **interface**: `api.tx.broker.interlace`